 For Mr. Trump, cooperation with Ukraine under the previous framework agreement and several other countries is a win-win opportunity: the US reduces its dependence on China, while Ukraine receives investment to rebuild after the conflict with Russia.

 However, Ukraine’s actual mineral reserves are not fully assessed.
-Furthermore, many mines are located in Russian-controlled regions, such as Donetsk and Luhansk.
+Moreover, many mines are located in Russian-controlled areas, such as Donetsk and Luhansk.
 Ukraine’s mining infrastructure was devastated by the war, and rebuilding it will require billions of dollars and years of preparation.

-In fact, Ukraine is not Trump’s only option.
-He is also eyeing other sources of supply.
-The idea of cooperation with Russia, while unexpected, was recently mentioned by him.
-Russia has the world’s largest reserves of rare earths.
+In fact, Ukraine is not the only option for Mr. Trump.
+He also has his eyes on other sources of supply.
+The idea of cooperation with Russia, although unexpected, has been mentioned recently.
+Russia owns the world's leading rare earth reserves.
 President Putin said on February 24 that Russia is ready to cooperate with foreign partners in rare earth mineral mining, including in the regions that Russia annexed during the conflict with Ukraine.

 Greenland and Canada are safer bets, but both are cautious about granting mining concessions.
-Denmark has refused to sell Greenland, while Canada has preferred to develop its own domestic industry rather than let the US dominate.
+Denmark has refused to sell Greenland, while Canada prefers to develop its own domestic industry rather than let the US dominate.

-Africa, with its vast reserves of cobalt, lithium and rare earths in countries like Congo and South Africa, is also a potential destination.
+Africa, with its vast reserves of cobalt, lithium and rare earths in countries like Congo and South Africa, is also a potential direction.
 However, the region is deeply influenced by China, with hundreds of mining projects funded by Beijing.
-The US will have to compete fiercely for market share, requiring not only capital but also deft diplomacy.
+The US will have to compete fiercely for market share, requiring not only capital but also skillful diplomacy.

-It is clear that the US’s ambition to manage mineral supplies to reduce its dependence on China is clear.
+It can be seen that the US's ambition to manage mineral supplies to reduce dependence on China is clear.
 Therefore, the possibility of cooperation with Ukraine is still open after the collapse on February 28.